Party Wall Agreement For Loft Conversion: A Detailed Guide

 The Party Wall Act regulates the legal process to inform the affected parties about planned building works that affect shared structures, the timing, the form and the rights and duties of each party involved.

-Under the Party Wall Act, building owners who intends to carry out building works involving existing party walls have to inform the adjoining owners about the work.
+Under the Party Wall Act, building owners who intend to carry out building works involving existing party walls have to inform the adjoining owners about the work.
+A party structure notice must be served, and a written agreement or written permission must be obtained from the affected property owner before work can begin.
 A party wall agreement is the consent to the works given by the parties involved.

 What is a party wall agreement?